Deepayan03/Learning-Management-System/README.md

 # Learning-Management-System
  Backend for an efficient and user-friendly platform for managing online courses.
 Create, enroll, and assess students easily.
 Seamless communication, progress tracking, and insightful analytics.
 ## Description
-    Welcome to our Learning Management System (LMS) project, currently in the works 🚧.
+    Welcome to my Learning Management System (LMS) project, currently in the works 🚧.
     The goal of this project is to provide a comprehensive platform for managing online courses and educational content.
     We are actively developing and refining the system to create a seamless learning experience.